 ASE-certified technicians have earned the right to be proud of their skills and knowledge.
 The ASE Certification Program offers a practical way to provide qualified technicians the recognition and status they deserve.
-By participating in the program, WyoTech students help professionalize the occupation, increase career opportunities, improve income potential, and gain recognition for automotive, collision/refinishing and diesel service excellence.
+By participating in the program, WyoTech students help professionalize the occupation, increase career opportunities, improve income potential, and gain recognition for automotive, collision/refinishing, and diesel service excellence.

-WyoTech's Laramie and Blairsville campuses are approved as regional testing centers for the administration of ASE Certification tests.
-WyoTech graduates are given partial credit toward the two-year experience requirement for certification, and WyoTech encourages all of their students to work toward ASE Certification.
-ASE certification fees are not included in tuition fees.
+WyoTech's Blairsville campus is approved as a regional testing center for the administration of ASE Certification tests.
+WyoTech graduates are given partial credit toward the two-year experience requirement for certification and WyoTech encourages all of their students to work toward ASE Certification.
+ASE Certification fees are not included in tuition fees.